 History of SLI

 The Institute is home to Solar 2000, one of northern California's largest solar arrays providing 160,000 kWh of clean renewable energy annually.
 Solar 2000 was conceived, designed and built in eight weeks and was a joint project of Real Goods, GPU Solar, Green Mountain Energy, and the Solar Living Institute.
-It is now owned by the Solar Living Institute generating monthly revenue for our organization.
+It is now owned by the Solar Living Institute.

 Solar 2000 is one of many solar and renewable energy displays at the Solar Living Center.
 Come and visit us to learn more.